Interaction-driven plateau transition between integer and fractional Chern Insulators

-To further probe the topological nature of the Laughlin state, we compute the momentum-resolved ES \cite{pollmannDetectionSymmetryprotectedTopological2012a, Cincio2013} for all studied flux densities, examples of which are shown in Fig.~\ref{fig:kspecs}.
-Momenta of the Schmidt eigenstates were extracted from eigenvalues of translations around the cylinder $\hat T_y(a) \state{\chi_i^R} = e^{-i 2 \pi k_y / L_y} \state{\chi_i^R}$.
-Our data clearly show the partition counting associated with the edge modes of the Laughlin state, expected to show up due to the bulk-boundary correspondence relating the ES to the edge modes' energy spectrum \cite{liEntanglementSpectrumGeneralization2008, qiGeneralRelationshipEntanglement2012}.

-\emph{Discussion:} Given our data supporting a direct QH plateau transition between a CI state and FCI state in the Hofstadter model, we examine scenarios for a possible continuous transition and discuss relevant effective field theory descriptions for our critical point.
+\emph{Discussion:} Given our data supporting a direct QH plateau transition between a CI state and FCI state in the Hofstadter model, we examine possible scenarios explaining the transition.
+We consider field theory descriptions for a continuous transition.
 Several works have considered CF flux-attachment transitions between different QH states \cite{wenTransitionsQuantumHall1993,chenMottTransitionAnyon1993,yeCoulombInteractionsQuantum1998, groverQuantumPhaseTransition2013, barkeshliContinuousTransitionFractional2014, barkeshliContinuousPreparationFractional2015, leeEmergentMultiFlavorQED2018}.
-Transitions between a superconductor and a $\nu=1/2$ Laughlin state \cite{barkeshliContinuousTransitionFractional2014} and between different states in the same Jain series \cite{leeEmergentMultiFlavorQED2018} seem most similar to our current setting.
-Ref.~\cite{barkeshliContinuousTransitionFractional2014} models the Laughlin state with two fermionic partons filling bands of $C=+1$.
-The topologically trivial superconducting phase arises if one of these bands experiences a topological transition to Chern number $C=-1$.
-This requires a simultaneous gap-closing at two Dirac points, ensured by a translational symmetry.
-Crucially, only a single parton field is affected by the transition.
-Similarly, the critical points discussed in Ref.~\cite{leeEmergentMultiFlavorQED2018} can be understood as a Chern number changing transition.
-Here, a fermionic CF theory is used, and the relevant parton field describes the effective band structure experienced by the CFs.
-Again, transitions are explained by a gap-closing at multiple Dirac points with corresponding change in the CF band's Chern number $C^*$.
-The simultaneous gap-closing is enforced by magnetic translation symmetry, supporting changes of $C^*$ by $\Delta C^* > 1$.
-However, the parton fields describing flux attachment remain unaffected at the transition.
-The critical theory in these scenarios \cite{barkeshliContinuousTransitionFractional2014, leeEmergentMultiFlavorQED2018} is given by Dirac points carrying a fixed central charge.
+Transitions between a superconductor and a $\nu=1/2$ Laughlin state \cite{barkeshliContinuousTransitionFractional2014} and between different states in the same Jain series \cite{leeEmergentMultiFlavorQED2018, maEmergentMathrmQCDQuantum2020} seem most similar to our current setting.
+Both of these describe the transition as a Chern number changing transition experienced by a single fermionic parton band and the gap closing at multiple Dirac points simultaneously.